 You can help stop a thief by participating in Operation Identification (Operation ID).
 Operation ID involves a small amount of time and effort on your part.
-An engraver and property inventory form(s) can be obtained from the Office of Public Safety on a first come-first served basis.
+An engraver and property inventory form(s) can be obtained from the Department of Public Safety on a first come-first served basis.
 There is no fee for this service.

 What Number to Use